yougotwill/session-desktop/README.md

 ## Supported platforms

-Session requires Windows 10 or later, macOS Monterey (12) or later, or a Linux distribution with glibc 2.28 or later like Debian 10 or Ubuntu 20.04.
+Session requires Windows 10 or later, macOS Ventura (13) or later, or a Linux distribution with glibc 2.28 or later like Debian 10 or Ubuntu 20.04.

 ## Build instruction